 Planning a Data Governance Broker deployment should start with determining its role as a Resource server.
 This includes defining what data can be accessed and updated from backend Directory Server, which can be configured as User Stores that supply or store user data.
 User Stores that have a schema defined can surface attributes and attribute properties.
-SCIM Resource Types are then defined to enable access to OAuth2 clients, and provide a unified view of identity data found in multiple Directory Servers through Store Adapter Mappings.
-OAuth2 scopes are created to define the resources that can be requested by an OAuth2 client and the actions that can be performed on those resources.
+SCIM scopes are created to define the resources that can be requested by an OAuth2 client and the actions that can be performed on those resources.